agile-ts/agile/CONTRIBUTING.md

 2. Ensure you have [Yalc](https://www.google.com/search?client=firefox-b-d&q=yalc) installed
 3. Run `yarn run dev:publish` to publish all packages in your local 'yalc/(npm)' store
 4. Execute `yarn install:agile` in the Example Project in order to install its dependencies correctly
-5. If you made your desired changes.
-Run `yarn run dev:push` to push your updated changes into your local 'npm store' <br />
+5. When you have made the desired changes.
+Run `yarn run dev:push` to push your updated changes to your local 'npm store'<br />.
-   _ProTip:_ To make real-time changes, run `yarn run watch`, which automatically runs `yarn run dev:push` every time you update a file in a package.
+   _ProTip:_ To make changes in real-time, run `yarn run watch`, which will automatically run `yarn run dev:push` whenever you updated a file in the corresponding package.

 ## ☄️ Pull Request